steven-ellis/apac_rh_forum_19/docs/OpenShift_4.2.md

 [OpenShift Installer](OpenShiftInstaller.md).

 ## Version Testing
+- 4.2.7 Updated "OCP and Container Storage for Admins" Workshop
+    - The lab has been updated to GA OCP 4.2.7
+        - We can still deploy cleanly using upstream Rook
+        - Only issue is we don't have monitoring enabled due to missing operator
+        - Operator based OCS deployment includes monitoring as a default
+        - Add an additional option to deploy_ocs.sh
 - 4.2.0 RHPDS Workshop
     - Using the GA of OCP 4.2
         - Need to scale up machinesets as we've only got 2 workers to start with